SubscribeSubscribe to this blog's feed

 When a Child is Stunted, We All Lose

 Potential is often hard to quantify.
-Then there are cases when it isn’t.
-Stunting is one of those cases.
-The evidence of stunting is literally standing in front of you: a child, shorter than she should be.
+Stunting is one of those cases when it isn't.
+The evidence of the potential lost to stunting is literally standing in front of you: a child, shorter than she should be.
 When children don’t get the right nutrients; they lose—not only in physical size, but in mental and social capacity, and in ability to lead a successful, productive life.
 And we lose.
 We lose the mental energy that could have brought a family out of poverty, helped build a national economy, or even flagged the end of hunger.

 Posted by Bread on December 10, 2012 in Africa, Agriculture, Asia, Assets for the Poor, Development Assistance, Economic Development, Food Aid, Food Prices, Foreign Aid Reform, Global Hunger, Hunger Hotspots, Hunger Report, Malnutrition, Maternal and Child Nutrition, Millennium Development Goals, Trade | Comments (0) | TrackBack (0)

 Listed below are links to weblogs that reference When a Child is Stunted, We All Lose:

 Get updates on issues and actions to take on behalf of hungry people.